-- For a purchase transaction (newly built, not affixed to the foundation as of the application), the LTV will be determined using the following: - The purchase price of the unit (as evidenced by the dealer's invoice) plus the land, or the current appraised value, whichever is less. - If the land was purchased less than 12 months prior to the application, use the lowest price at which the land was sold during that 12-month period, or - If the land was purchased 12 or more months prior to the application, use the current appraised value of the land. - If the land was acquired through a gift or inheritance, use the appraised value of the land.
-Document the acquisition and transfer of the land. - For a purchase transaction (unit is affixed to the foundation as of the application date), the LTV will be based on the lowest of: - The purchase price of the unit (as evidenced by the dealer's invoice) plus the land, or; - The current appraised value of the unit and the land, or; - If the unit was affixed to the foundation less than 12 months prior to the application date, the lowest price the home was previously sold for during that 12-month period and the lower of the: - Current appraised value of the land, or - Lowest price the land was sold for during that 12-month period.
+- For a purchase transaction when the loan is secured by a newly built manufactured home that is being attached to a permanent foundation in connection with the transaction, the LTV will be determined using the lower of: - The appraised value; or - The purchase price of the manufactured home (as evidenced by the dealer's invoice) plus the land: - If the land was purchased less than 12 months prior to the loan application date, use the lowest sales price at which the land was sold during that 12-month period, or - If the land was purchased 12 or more months prior to the loan application date, use the current appraised value of the land. - If the land was acquired through a gift or inheritance, use the appraised value of the land.
+Document the acquisition and transfer of the land. - For a purchase transaction when the loan is secured by a manufactured house that already exists on its foundation, the LTV will be based on the lowest of: - The purchase price of the manufactured home plus the land, or; - The current appraised value of the manufactured home and the land, or; - If the manufactured home was attached to the foundation less than 12 months prior to the loan application date, the lowest price the home was previously sold for during that 12-month period and the lower of the: - Current appraised value of the land, or - Lowest price the land was sold for during that 12-month period.

-&lt;sup>10 N.A.D.A. - National Automobile Dealers Association, a resource for auto retail professionals, which includes manufactured homes.
+N.A.D.A. - National Automobile Dealers Association, a resource for auto retail professionals, which includes manufactured homes.
 The website is www.nadaguides.com, where the value for manufactured homes can be determined for a fee.